Séga Coulibaly: LA Galaxy

-On 28 April 2021, Coulibaly signed a two-year deal with MLS side LA Galaxy.
+On 28 April 2021, Coulibaly moved to the United States and signed a two-year deal with Major League Soccer side LA Galaxy.
 With his contract expiring that summer, LA Galaxy paid a nominal transfer fee to secure his arrival before the summer transfer window.
 He departed the Galaxy after the 2023 season, having made 53 appearances for the club.

 LB Châteauroux

 Coulibaly joined LB Châteauroux in the Championnat National 2 in February 2025.
 He made one league appearance for La Berri before departing at the conclusion of the European season.

 Portland Hearts of Pine

-After a brief stint with Châteauroux, Coulibaly joined returned to the United States to join USL League One side Portland Hearts of Pine on 1 July 2025.
+After his brief stint with Châteauroux, Coulibaly joined returned to the United States to join USL League One side Portland Hearts of Pine on 1 July 2025.
 He made his debut on 6 July, coming on as a substitute in a 1–1 draw with Tormenta FC.
 He was subbed off after 17 minutes following an injury.
 After spending the rest of July recovering, Coulibaly started and captained the Hearts of Pine in a friendly against HFX Wanderers FC on 6 August, and also started that weekend's League One match against Richmond Kickers.
+He played the full 90 minutes for the club's playoff match against Chattanooga Red Wolves SC, and the full 120 minutes for the next playoff match against Spokane Velocity, scoring a penalty in the penalty shootout in the latter match.